exercism/jq/exercises/concept/bird-count/.docs/instructions.md

 ## 5. Check if there was a day with no visiting birds

-Implement the filter that returns `true` if there was any day this week when zero birds visited the garden; otherwise, return `false`:
+Implement the filter that returns `true` if there was any day this week when zero birds visited the garden; otherwise, return `false`.

 ```jq
 $ jq -f bird-count.jq < bird-counting-data.json